 Sarah is a third-generation grain farmer with a large farm on land zoned RU1 and though her farm is currently not in production because of drought, it will be again in the future.

-Sarah wants to generate income by renting out two old workers cottages for couples to stay in overnight or let small groups camp on the property for a few days at a time.
+She wants to generate income by renting out two old workers’ cottages for couples to stay in overnight, or by letting small groups camp on her property for a few days at a time.

-Sarah will also be able to set up an area on her property for camping without planning or building approval.
-She could have up to 20 campers on her farm at a time who could stay for up to 21 consecutive days.
+- set up an area for camping without planning approval.
+She can have up to 20 campers on her farm at a time, staying for up to 21 consecutive days

 Malik has an orchid with biodynamic produce (mainly stone fruit and apples) on land zoned RU4.

-Malik wants to build a small roadside stall next to his driveway where he can sell a few trays of fruit and maybe some jam.
-If this goes well, he would like to have a small shop on his land where he can sell fruit, and make and sell his jams and some cider.
+He wants to build a small roadside stall next to his driveway where he can sell a few trays of fruit and jam.
+If this goes well, he would like to have a small shop on his land where he can sell fruit, and make and sell jam and cider.

-In the future, if he wants to build something larger that might have greater impacts on his neighbours, he could lodge a development application with his local council.
+If he wants to build something larger that might have greater impacts on his neighbours, he can lodge a development application with his local council.

 The Taylors own a small sheep farm in on land zoned RU1 specialising in organic meat products, but their real passion is cheese making.

-The Taylor family want to construct a small building to run workshops and teach others how to make cheese, as well as give tours of the property to show off the farm and the environmental restoration they have been doing.
+The Taylors want to construct a small building to run workshops and teach others how to make cheese.
+They also want to run tours of the property to show off the farm and the environmental restoration they have done.

-If they would like to expand their business, they could lodge a development application with their local council.
+If they would like to expand their business, they can lodge a development application with their local council.

 Shannon is a sustainable commercial farmer who owns a small farm on land zoned RU2.

-Shannon would like to offer workshops to small groups about sustainable food production, natural resource management and climate resilience, but is not sure whether there will be sufficient demand for the workshops in his area.
+Shannon would like to offer small-group workshops about sustainable food production, natural resource management and climate resilience but is not sure whether there will be enough demand in his area.